About the degree programme

 • run an education programme for small farmers in rural India

-• worked as an assessor for the RCVS Advanced Veterinary Practitioner Certificate in cattle
+• worked as an assessor for the RCVS Advanced Veterinary Practitioner Certificate in Cattle

-Mr Andy Hopker - The University of Edinburgh
+Andy Hopker - The University of Edinburgh

 How to apply